Frequently Asked Questions

 Can you make a card with different text, or put a different character on this product?

 It's possible I already have!
-Thanks to on-demand printing and my licensing partners, I can offer my characters and designs in many more options than I can afford to print and sell myself.
+Thanks to print-on-demand and my licensing partners, I can offer my characters and designs in many more options than I can afford to print and sell myself.
 Have a look at my Licensed Products page, and if you don't see what you need, email me and I'll see if I can add it.

 Do you take commissions?

-Yes, I do.
+Sometimes.
 If you see something you like but you’d prefer a different colour, size or illustration then email me and I’ll see what I can do.
 I can also take on larger custom orders for wedding favours, thank you cards etc.

 Press & Promotion